akshatsolulab/ERC721DAO/README.md

 0x7B8Bc476F7f40Dcc634B9872FA4E7Eba93Ce285E
 ```

-This contract deploys an **ERC20 token with voting rights**.
+This contract deploys an **ERC721 token with voting rights**.

-- Name: "NFMyNftTokenT"
+- Name: "NFTToken"
-- Symbol: "MTK"
+- Symbol: "NTK"

 - This ERC721 token will be used to vote on proposals created in the DAO contract.

-- There is no initial supply, but the contract owner can call the **mint()** function to mint tokens to an address.
-It takes the address and the amount of tokens to mint as arguments.

 - Users would need to call **delegate()** function and pass their own address as argument in order to create a snapshot of their voting power, as only holding the tokens does not give an address the equivalent voting power.